mozilla/bedrock/docs/attribution/0002-firefox-desktop.rst

-- Attribution was originally only possible via the Firefox stub installer on Windows (hence the name *stub attribution*), however it now also works on full installer links, and across all Windows desktop release channels.
+- Attribution was originally only possible via the Firefox stub installer on Windows (hence the name *stub attribution*), however it now also works on full installer links, and across all desktop release channels.
-- Attribution is still limited to devices running a Windows OS.
-The flow does not yet work for macOS and Linux users.
-It also does not work for Android or iOS devices.
+- Attribution now also works on macOS.
+The flow does not yet work for Linux, Android or iOS devices.
 - Attribution will only be passed if a website visitor has their `Do Not Track (DNT)`_ preference disabled in their browser.
 Visitors can opt-out by enabling DNT.
 This is covered in our `privacy policy`_.